celestiaorg/orchestrator-relayer/docs/bootstrapper.md

 Flags:
   -h, --help   help for bootstrapper

-Use "bstream bootstrapper [command] --help" for more information about a command.
+Use "blobstream bootstrapper [command] --help" for more information about a command.
 ```

 ### Open the P2P port